 Marketing Advantages Of Private – Non-Profit Partnerships

+In the world of healthcare, there is a fairly firm line drawn between the haves and the have-nots.
+It?s why the debate over healthcare access and insurance coverage rages so hard in the halls of government and it?s why the richest men in America live on average 15 years longer than the poorest men.
+Globally, this pattern repeats itself.
 What does all of this have to do with your medical practice and its limited reach?
 Despite the failure to make significant progress on health reforms, most people care about reversing these inequalities and they want to partner with providers who share this commitment.
 Your practice can benefit, then, from participating in and promoting partnerships with non-profits.

+When it comes to choosing a provider, patients today are more informed than ever before.
+They aren?t just going to the family doctor or whomever a friend recommends; they?re doing research before committing.
 For most patients, this research consists of reading patient reviews and looking at where you went to school and did your fellowships, but when a potential client clicks on your website, they?re also looking for someone who shares their values.
 They want someone who offers top quality care, but also someone who expresses similar concerns to their own ? whether that?s the importance of family or a commitment to fighting inequality.

 Growing A Partnership